-7.3.1.3.
-Extractive industry development
+7.3.1.3 Extractive Industry Development

-- 15 The extent and scale of mining is growing due to increased global demand (UN Environment 2019). - Due to declining ore grades, more ore needs to be processed to meet demand, with extensive use of - open cast mining.
-A low-carbon future may be more mineral intensive with for example, clean energy - technologies requiring greater inputs in comparison to fossil-fuel-based technologies (Hund et al. 2020). - 19 Mining presents cumulative environmental impacts, especially in intensively mined regions (UN - 20 Environment 2019).
-The impact of mining on deforestation varies considerably across minerals and - 21 countries.
-Mining causes significant changes to the environment, for example through mining - 22 infrastructure establishment, soil erosion urban expansion to support a growing workforce and - development of mineral commodity supply chains (Sonter et al. 2015).
-The increasing consumption of - 24 gold in developing countries, increased prices, and uncertainty in financial markets is identified as - driving gold mining and associated deforestation in the Amazon region (Alvarez-Berrios and Mitchell - Aide 2015; Dezécache et al. 2017; Asner and Tupayachi 2017; Espejo et al. 2018).
-The total estimated - area of gold mining throughout the region increased by about 40% between 2012 and 2016 (Asner and - Tupayachi 2017).
-In the Brazilian Amazon, mining significantly increased forest loss up to 70 km - Tupayachi 2017).
-In the Brazinan Amazon, initing significantly increased forest loss up to 70 km - 29 beyond mining lease boundaries, causing 11,670 km of deforestation between 2005 and 2015, - representing 9% of all Amazon forest loss during this time (Sonter et al. 2015). - 31 Mining is also an important driver of deforestation in African and Asian countries.
-In the Democratic - 32 Republic of Congo, where the second-largest area of tropical forest in the world occurs, mining-related - deforestation exacerbated by violent conflict (Butsic et al. 2015).
-In India, mining has contributed to - 34 deforestation at a district level, with coal, iron and limestone having had the most adverse impact on - forest area loss (Ranjan 2019).
-Gold mining is also identified as a driver of deforestation in Myanmar - 36 (Papworth et al. 2017).
+The extent and scale of mining is growing due to increased global demand (UNEP 2019).
+Due to declining ore grades, more ore needs to be processed to meet demand, with extensive use of open cast mining.
+A low-carbon future may be more mineral intensive with, for example, clean energy technologies requiring greater inputs in comparison to fossil-fuel-based technologies (Hund et al. 2020).
+Mining presents cumulative environmental impacts, especially in intensively mined regions (UNEP 2019).
+The impact of mining on deforestation varies considerably across minerals and countries.
+Mining causes significant changes to the environment, for example, through mining infrastructure establishment, soil erosion, urban expansion to support a growing workforce and development of mineral commodity supply chains (Sonter et al. 2015).
+The increasing consumption of gold in developing countries, increased prices, and uncertainty in financial markets is identified as driving gold mining and associated deforestation in the Amazon region (Alvarez-Berrios and Mitchell Aide 2015; Dezécache et al. 2017; Asner and Tupayachi 2017; Espejo et al. 2018).
+The total estimated area of gold mining throughout the region increased by about 40% between 2012 and 2016 (Asner and Tupayachi 2017).
+In the Brazilian Amazon, mining significantly increased forest loss up to 70 km beyond mining lease boundaries, causing 11,670 km2 of deforestation between 2005 and 2015, representing 9% of all Amazon forest loss during this time (Sonter et al. 2015).

-37 7.3.1.4.
-Fire regime changes
+Mining is also an important driver of deforestation in African and Asian countries.
+In the Democratic Republic of Congo, where the second-largest area of tropical forest in the world occurs, mining-related deforestation exacerbated by violent conflict (Butsic et al. 2015).
+In India, mining has contributed to deforestation at a district level, with coal, iron and limestone having had the most adverse impact on forest area loss (Ranjan 2019).
+Gold mining is also identified as a driver of deforestation in Myanmar (Papworth et al. 2017).

+7.3.1.4 Fire Regime Changes